nofatigue/odin-recipes/README.md

-This website showcases some recipes.
+This website showcases some fake recipes generated with ChatGPT.

-This project demonstrates skills of elemental HTML and Git usage.
+This project demonstrates skills of elemetary HTML and Git usage.